 4) A bill, ticket, or voucher for the continuation of your trip.
 Your airline’s round-trip airfare confirmation is enough.
 If you have it on your phone or tablet be ready to show it to your immigration officer.

-Partial list of airlines that include the Costa Rica exit tax in their airfares:
+Partial list of airlines that already include the Costa Rica airport exit fee in their airfares:

 Getting to and from the Liberia Costa Rica Airport